pdxJaxon/UMM2/README.md

 Description pending

 TO Start the Server:
-From UMM2 Root: NODE_ENV=DEV node server
+From UMM2 Root: NODE_ENV=DEV node app

 FROM ui: yarn start